Buddhism For Schools

 It is said that there are countless beings who have attained buddhahood.
 Buddhas spontaneously, naturally and continuously perform activities to benefit all sentient beings.
 However it is believed that one's karma could limit the ability of the Buddhas to help them.
 Thus, although Buddhas possess no limitation from their side on their ability to help others, sentient beings continue to experience suffering as a result of the limitations of their own former negative actions.

-On a tight budget this Spring?
+On a tight budget this Autumn?

 Can't afford the coach to visit a Temple, Mandir or Gurudwara?